nonprofit

 Largely improvised, the sector remains a modern frontier: full of promise and pioneering energy, yet dangerously unregulated.

-Without independent certification to distinguish qualified teams from fake ones, misuse and poor welfare are rising.
-Unqualified “assistance dogs” erode public trust and access rights.
+Without independent certification to distinguish qualified teams from fake ones, unqualified “assistance dogs” and poor welfare erode public trust and access rights.
+Humans and their dogs often pay a high price for the lack of quality assurance.

 Building global trust